 Before You Start

-Before we go any further, here are a few helpful things to know.
+Let’s begin with a few helpful things to know.

 Setup Your Account